liberland/Constitution/Liberland-constitution.md

 * **§III.9.** One-fourth of the overall number of Assembly Representatives shall have the right to propose a resolution instituting the Assembly Committee.
   * **§III.9(1)** The resolution shall be passed with a simple majority of the overall number of Assembly Representatives.
   * **§III.9(2)** The Assembly Committee shall be composed of five Assembly Representatives.
-  * **§III.9(3)** The Assembly Committee shall be established upon a suspicion of misconduct or mismanagement of any Member or Agent of the Public Administration in order to investigate the allegations.
+  * **§III.9(3)** The Assembly Committee shall be established upon a suspicion of misconduct or mismanagement of any Agent or Member of the Public Administration, other than Judges of any Court of the Free Republic of Liberland, in order to investigate the allegations.
-  * **§III.9(4)** The Assembly Committee shall have the right to summon Members and Agents of the Public Administration to hear testimonies given under oath.
+  * **§III.9(4)** The Assembly Committee shall have the right to summon Agents and Members of the Public Administration, other than Judges of any Court of the Free Republic of Liberland, to hear testimonies given under oath.
   * **§III.9(5)** The Assembly Committee shall prepare the Final Conclusions reporting evidence (if any) of said misconduct or mismanagement.
   * **§III.9(6)** The Final Conclusions shall be made public and passed to the Chief Public Prosecutor for consideration of potential criminal prosecution of relevant Persons as described by the Committee.
   * **§III.9(7)** The Final Conclusions shall not have any binding effect.